Abdul Qadir Mumin

-Abdul al-Qādir Mū‘min (born possibly early 1960s) is a Somali islamist and he is the leader of the Islamic State in Somalia.
-He was formerly a senior religious authority in al-Shabab.
+Abdul Qādir Mūmin (عبد القادر مؤمن; born between 1950 and 1953) is a Somali Islamist militant who serves as the leader of the Islamic State in Somalia's al-Karrar office.
+He was formerly a senior religious authority in al-Shabaab.

-History
+Biography

-Born in Qandala, Puntland Somalia to a Majerteen Ali saleeban parents, Mū‘min arrived to the United Kingdom in 2005–2006, having lived 1990-2003 in a north-eastern district Angered of Gothenburg, Sweden.
+Born in Qandala, Puntland, Somalia, to a Majerteen Ali Saleban parents, Mūmin arrived to the United Kingdom in 2005–2006, having lived 1990–2003 in a north-eastern district Angered of Gothenburg, Sweden.
 While in the UK, he preached at Masjid Quba in Leicester and the Greenwich Islamic Centre in London.
-In 2010, he took part in a press conference alongside the ex-Guantanamo Bay prisoner Moazzam Begg for the charity CAGE, which was launching a report criticizing Western anti-terror tactics in East Africa.
+In 2010, he took part in a press conference alongside the ex-Guantanamo Bay prisoner Moazzam Begg for the charity CAGE, which was launching a report calling American war crimes in East Africa.

 A few months later he fled to Somalia, after coming under investigation by MI5 for radicalising young men.
-Mumin had given sermons at the mosque attended by Michael Adebolajo, one of the Islamic terrorists responsible for the murder of British soldier Lee Rigby.
+Mūmin had given sermons at the mosque attended by Michael Adebolajo, one of the Islamic terrorists responsible for the murder of British soldier Lee Rigby.
 He joined al-Shabaab and publicly burned his British passport before a crowd of supporters in a mosque.

 On 22 October 2015, he pledged allegiance to Abu Bakr al-Baghdadi and the Islamic State, creating the "Islamic State in Somalia" (Abnaa ul-Calipha).
 He is located in the Galgala region, in Puntland, Somalia.

 On 31 August 2016, he was designated as a 'Specially Designated Global Terrorist' by the United States Department of State.

+By 2023, he was replaced as leader of ISS by Abdirahman Fahiye Isse Mohamud.

+On 31 May 2024, he was targeted by a US airstrike southeast of Bosaso, Somalia, that killed three militants, but his death was unconfirmed.